 Elizabeth Hogan knows no greater joy than helping her students reach their fullest potential as humans and as musicians.
 She's done so in a variety of settings within education and non-profit sectors with students from age 5 to 85.

 In addition to her work with Elevated Harmonics, Elizabeth is the Executive Director of the St. Louis Christmas Carols Association, a small (but mighty) non-profit with a mission of spreading cheer and supporting local children's charities.
+She also serves as the Interim Director of Choir at Washington University in St. Louis.

 She holds a Ph.D. in Learning, Teaching and Curriculum from the University of Missouri and a Masters of Music in Choral Conducting from Michigan State University.
 Dr. Hogan previously served as Assistant Professor of Music Education at Southeast Missouri State University, guiding people through the process of learning to be music educators whose teaching was rooted in philosophy and sparked by creativity.